frmichel/sparql-micro-service/doc/02-config.md

 This is a handy way of turning the Web API JSON response into RDF, and this allows manipulating the Web API response in a SPARQL query using the ```construct.sparql``` file.

-Note that many well-known namespaces are already [declared in the EasyRDF library](https://github.com/njh/easyrdf/blob/master/lib/RdfNamespace.php), in addition to the following ones in the global [config.ini](/src/sparql/config.ini) file.
+Note that many well-known namespaces are already [declared in the EasyRDF library](https://github.com/njh/easyrdf/blob/master/lib/RdfNamespace.php), in addition to the ones in the global [config.ini](/src/sparqlms/config.ini) file.